Roy Edward Marquardt: Ramjet development

 After graduation in 1942, Roy was employed by Northrop Corporation as engineer in charge of Navy research.
 The United States had a secret project to design and build a bomber that could reach Europe from the U.S. and return, as there was concern that England might fall and bombing missions would have to originate in North America.
 This became the Northrop YB-35 "Flying Wing" design.

 In order to reduce drag and increase lift, the engines were mounted in the trailing edge of the wing, and the craft used "pusher" propellers.
 Doing so created a problem of removing heat from the engines in flight.
 Roy and his team solved the cooling problem, and in the process he discovered that the waste heat could be used to provide additional propulsion.
 Northrop didn't want to pursue that effort, so Roy went back to USC, where he became Director of Aeronautical Research while still in his mid-20s.

 Roy persuaded USC to take a contract from the Naval Bureau of Aeronautics for construction of a ramjet of his design, based on observations he made while working on the YB-35 engine heat issue.
 Since USC did not have production facilities, they subcontracted the work to Marquardt.
 Roy and some friends raised $1,000 and started Marquardt Aircraft Company, and then became a subcontractor to USC.
 They set up work in an open grocery market stall in West Los Angeles; the previous occupant had gone bankrupt.
 The first ramjet, a 20" diameter model, was constructed almost entirely by hand, with the sheet-metal housing hammered out over the curvature of the curbstone of a nearby street.
 It was delivered to the Navy in 1945.
-The newly created United States Air Force purchased several soon thereafter, and tested them first on a North American P-51 Mustang then later on a Lockheed P-80 jet fighter, becoming the first manned ramjet-powered flight.
+The newly created United States Air Force purchased several soon thereafter, and tested them first on a North American P-51 Mustang then later on a Lockheed P-80 jet fighter, becoming the first crewed ramjet-powered flight.

 The ramjet designs proved successful, and Marquardt Aircraft continued to expand and grow over the next fifteen years.
 Ramjets got bigger and faster, became supersonic and powered interceptor missiles like the Bomarc CIM-10, which carried a nuclear warhead and could fly at Mach 2.5 up to 80,000 feet for a distance of 400 miles.
 By 1959, Marquardt's sales had reached $70,000,000, (about $750,000,000 in 2021 dollars).

 By the late 1950s and early 1960s, Marquardt Corporation grew and diversified, with divisions involved in electronics, space travel, and rocketry.
 Marquardt produced a wide variety of products including Ram Air Turbines (called "RATS"), jet engine Thrust Reversers, and other aerospace and electronic products.